 120 proof grain alcohol is the minimum level suggested by Tisserand Institute for preserving.
 They recommend using a 25% of the total spray formula.
 So for a 4 oz spray bottle recipe, you would use 1 oz grain alcohol and 3 oz distilled water.

 We all know that water and essential oils don't mix, not by themselves.
 Grain alcohol is able to solubilize (dissolve) essential oils into water based sprays so they can be blended without separating.
-For this to happen, it is recommended to use a minimum of 150 proof grain alcohol.
+For this to happen, it is recommended to use a minimum of 150 proof grain alcohol, which as I mentioned may not be an option where you live.

 Here is the conclusion from Tisserand Institute: